This site is currently under development.

 Peacebuilding & Local Governance

 International development frameworks are only as effective as their implementation at the municipal and community level.
-Working with local authorities in Spain and contributing to peace initiatives in Mozambique has reinforced the importance of this connection.
+Working with local authorities and contributing to peace initiatives across different contexts has reinforced that the distance between global ambition and local reality is where governance either proves its worth or reveals its limits.

 Education